aukoppaldeloitte/Capstone-Project/README.md

 Powerpoint

-1. The Future of Renewable Energies - Solar Energy.ppt
+1. The Future of Renewable Energies - Solar Energy.pdf

 Results: